-- If you observe, read about or are told about a situation which should have been reported but was not, you must notify the agency that a report should have been filed and invite them to do so.
+- If you observe, read about or are told about a situation which should have been reported but was not, you must notify the agency that a report should have been filed and inform them you will be filing a report.
 Regardless of whether they report or not, you are required to report and should do so by calling: 1-800-445-6242.
-Call your Supervisor, and if you have any questions, call the Community Monitor (785-366-6468). - The New Mexico Administrative Code (NMAC 7.1.14) addresses specific regulations for Community Providers.
+After you have filed the report, inform the IQR Supervisor you have filed the IR. - The New Mexico Administrative Code (NMAC 7.1.14) addresses specific regulations for Community Providers.
 If you look to see if providers are following the ANE Reporting rule, NMAC requires providers to submit the Incident Report (IR) and Immediate Action and Safety Plan within 24 hours of their report to the hotline. - For more information regarding Abuse, Neglect and Exploitation reporting go to: https://nmhealth.org/publication/view/guide/2188/

-Direct Support Professional Interviews: These interviews will be scheduled by the DHI and listed on your schedule.
-They will take place during the onsite Review.
-You should be interviewing the direct support staff who works with the class member the most and knows them best for each of the day and residential services.
+Direct Support Professional Interviews: These interviews will be scheduled by DHI and listed on your schedule.
+They will take place during the on-site Review.
+You should be interviewing the direct support staff who works with the class member the most and knows them best for each of the CCS and residential services.
 Be sure to ask the person you interview if they are the person ASSIGNED to work with the class member DAILY.
 PROVIDERS SHOULD HAVE BEEN INFORMED DURING SCHEDULING THAT THE INTERVIEW MUST TAKE PLACE WITH THE DIRECT SUPPORT STAFF ASSIGNED TO AND WHO WORKS MOST CLOSELY WITH THE CLASS MEMBER.
 If the direct support staff wishes to have his/her supervisor sit in during the interview, they can but questions will be directed to the direct support staff.
-The supervisor may NOT answer questions for the direct support staff; however, they may offer additional information

-AFTER the direct support staff person has answered the questions.
+The supervisor may NOT answer questions for the direct support staff; however, they may offer additional information AFTER the direct support staff person has answered the questions.
 Be sure to note answers from the direct support staff vs. answers from supervisor or others.
 If the person who works most closely with the class member is not present for the interview FIND OUT and record WHY in the protocol book.
 Conduct the interview with the person the provider has assigned, find out who they are, how often they work with the class member DIRECTLY.
-Then, let your Supervisor and Community Monitor know that you were unable to interview staff assigned to the class member.
+Then, let your Supervisor know that you were unable to interview staff assigned to the class member.

-If there are two day services (supported employment and adult day habilitation, for example) the Surveyor will interview two direct support day staff.
-The Surveyor should fill out two separate day interview sections and indicate who was interviewed.
-The scores for day may also be different depending on what is discovered during the two interviews.
-There will only be one score for each question related to day services; scores for the appropriate questions will be determined by considering both interviews.
+If there are two CCS services (supported employment and CCSI, for example) the Surveyor will interview two direct support CCS staff.
+The Surveyor should fill out two separate CCS interview sections and indicate who was interviewed.
+The scores for CCS may also be different depending on what is discovered during the two interviews.
+There will only be one score for each question related to CCS services; scores for the appropriate questions will be determined by considering both interviews.
 PLEASE be sure to send the additional interview sections when the rest of the protocol is sent.
-(A second copy of the Day interview questions can be provided, if it isn't already in your protocol folder.
+(A second copy of the CCS interview questions (Section 4a) is in your protocol folder.)